dokeeffe/cloud-rain-monitor/README.md

 # cloud-rain-monitor

 Arduino firmware and indi-driver for a device to measure rain and cloud cover for an astronomical observatory.
-Cloud cover is determined by measuring the difference between ambient temperature and IR radiation from the sky.
+Cloud cover is determined by measuring the difference between ambient temperature and sky temperature.

 ![example measurements](https://raw.githubusercontent.com/dokeeffe/cloud-rain-monitor/master/d3-graph/example.png "Example measurements")

-The device offers an HTTP interface to GET current conditions as well as posting messages to http://dweet.io.
+The device offers an HTTP interface to GET current conditions.

 Example request to /weather
 ```